WallStreetMojo

 What is Excel Formula for Grade?

-The Grade system formula is actually the nested IF in excel that checks certain conditions and returns the particular Grade if the condition is met.
-The formula that we will be used for calculating the Grade is to be developed in such a way that all the conditions that we have for checking the Grade slab are checked, and at last, that Grade is returned that belongs to the condition.
+The Grade system formula is nested IF in excel which verifies certain conditions and returns the particular grade if the condition is met.
+So, therefore, the formula that we will be using for calculating the grade must be developed so that all the conditions that we have for checking the grade slab are reviewed and returns the grade that belongs to the condition.

-• The excel formula for Grade calculation is a great way by which we can actually classify the data as per the nature of the characteristics of that data.
-Suppose if we have the data of marks obtained by the students of a class and we want to know which student is better and who has achieved more marks than other students, we can calculate the Grades for the marks.
+• The Excel formula for grade calculation is a great way by which we can classify the data as per the nature of the characteristics of that data.
+Suppose if we have the data of marks obtained by the students of a class and want to know which student is better and who has achieved more marks than other students, we can calculate the grades for the marks.

 How to use Excel Formula for Grade Calculation?